Kartoffel/NewMessage/README.md

 This script will monitor your reddit inbox, and send push notifications to an IM platform of your choice.
 Currently, Slack, Discord, and Telegram are supported.

+PLEASE NOTE: At the moment this will only notify on new reddit messages, **not** new chats.
+I hope to add support for chats once reddit adds them to its API specs, but for now chats are still an experimental feature.

 You just need praw, so run:

     pip install -r requirements.txt